 We laughed with her, and that moment became, for me, as sunshiny as the sky outside.

 She passed away in 2016.
-I am so glad that my brother and I had spent the night in her room at the facility, and were with her when she walked out of that room and into the Next.
+I am so glad that my brother and I were able to spend the night in her room with her.
+The next morning we went to get coffee, were gone about fifteen minutes and when we returned, she’d walked out of that room into the Next.

 Now, whenever I’m tempted to complain, to grouse about my circumstances, or to play the blame game, I remember Mom’s words.
 No matter what’s happening in my life, I too have sunshine under my hat, tucked up there safe where no one can take it away from me.

 Thanks, Mom!
 I’ll see you later . . .
-I know you’ve already staked out a place for me next to you at His Table.
+I know you’ve already staked out a place for me next to you at the Table.